Skip to main content

 Biography

-The architect of the Super Bowl LII and Super Bowl LIX Championship rosters, Executive Vice President/General Manager Howie Roseman is in his 26th season with the Philadelphia Eagles.
-After working his way up through the franchise's football operations and scouting departments, the two-time NFL Executive of the Year has cemented himself as one of the most accomplished and respected front office visionaries in the game.
+The architect of the Super Bowl LII and Super Bowl LIX Championship rosters, Executive Vice President/General Manager Howie Roseman is in his 27th season with the Philadelphia Eagles.
+After working his way up through the franchise's football operations and scouting departments, the two-time NFL Executive of the Year has cemented himself among the most accomplished and respected front office visionaries in the game.

-Roseman is the fifth general manager to win Super Bowls with multiple quarterbacks, along with Pro Football Hall of Famers Bobby Beathard, Al Davis, Ozzie Newsome and George Young.
-He and Newsome are the only general managers to preside over two Super Bowl victories with a different head coach and quarterback in each season (the only one to do so within eight seasons).
-One of two general managers to win multiple Super Bowls and NFL Executive of the Year awards from the Pro Football Writers of America (also George Young), Roseman joins Bill Belichick, Kevin Colbert and Brett Veach as the only general managers with at least three Super Bowl berths and two championships since the league's salary cap was introduced in 1994.
+Roseman entered a revered class of executives when he became the fifth general manager with personnel authority to win Super Bowls with multiple quarterbacks, joining Bobby Beathard, Al Davis, Ozzie Newsome and George Young.
+He and Newsome are the only members of that group to preside over two Super Bowl victories with a different head coach and quarterback each season (Doug Pederson with Nick Foles in Super Bowl LII and Nick Sirianni with Jalen Hurts in Super Bowl LIX).
+One of two personnel chiefs to win multiple Super Bowls and NFL Executive of the Year (2017, 2022) awards from the Pro Football Writers of America (also George Young), Roseman stands alongside Bill Belichick, Kevin Colbert and Brett Veach as the four general managers with at least three Super Bowl berths and two championships since the league's salary cap was introduced in 1994.